hongseok-yang/probprog20/README.md

 #### Place and Time

 * Place: room 111 in the N1 building
 * Time: 1:00pm - 2:15pm on Monday and Wednesday from 16 March 2020 until 29 June 2020.
-For the first two weeks, we will have virtual online classes using ZOOM.
+For the first weeks and possibly more, we will have virtual online classes using ZOOM.
 * Final exam: 1:00pm - 3:00pm on 10 June 2019 (Monday) at the room 111 in the N1 building.

 #### Online Discussion